madalin-dogaru/snyker/README.md

 `python3 -snyker.py -lpid`

 #### -lpcve :
-List all critical vulnerabilities, in the following format, for all projects in an organization: `CVE:Critical_Severities:Issue_ID`.
+List all critical vulnerabilities, in the following format, for all projects in an organization:CVE:Critical_Severities:Issue_ID.
 `python3 -snyker.py -lpcve `

 #### -ii :